 When setting up a LinkedIn Learning account, some users get bounced due to the wide variety of ways that Harvard email address can be formatted.
 If you're attempting to login for the first time and this happens to you, follow the instructions on the Login Problems page.

-When you log into LinkedIn Learning for the first time, the system creates a LinkedIn Learning account for you and gives you the option to connect that account to a traditional LinkedIn profile.
-LinkedIn Learning accounts are not the same as LinkedIn profiles and you are not required to have a LinkedIn profile in order to access LinkedIn Learning content through Harvard.
-If you do choose to connect your LinkedIn Learning account to a LinkedIn profile, the system will be able to provide you with a more personalized learning experience and you'll be able to access your LinkedIn Learning...
-Read more about Do I need to have a LinkedIn account to use LinkedIn Learning / Why is LinkedIn Learning asking me to connect my LinkedIn account?
+When you log into LinkedIn Learning for the first time, the system creates a LinkedIn Learning account for you and gives you the option to connect that account to your personal LinkedIn account.
+LinkedIn Learning accounts are not the same as LinkedIn accounts and you are not required to have a LinkedIn account in order to access LinkedIn Learning content through Harvard.
+If you choose to connect your LinkedIn Learning account to a LinkedIn profile, the system will be able to provide you with a more personalized learning experience and you'll be able to access your LinkedIn Learning...
+Read more about Do I need a LinkedIn account to use LinkedIn Learning / Do I need to connect my LinkedIn account?